PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

     - *Assignment submission tab*: a student's row shows their total attempts and if any are late, eg. *2 attempts (1 late)*.
 For late or missing submissions, this text is red and a red circle is shown around the user icon/photograph.
     </br>![decorative](images/assignment-marking-late-assignment-submission-tab.png)

-??? info "Manually select an attempt"
+??? info "Manually select an attempt to mark"

     When viewing a submission in the marking interface, you can manually change to a different attempt: